Usenet newsgroups are Internet 'discussion

 defeats the intention of the author.

-- Responding to posts - avoid trying to tedious
+- Responding to posts - Avoid trying to tedious 'pick apart'

-- Spelling and Grammar - if your spelling and grammar is
+- Spelling and Grammar - If your spelling and grammar is

-poor you should check your post with a dictionary or
+poor: then you should check your posts with a dictionary or spell

-- Subject Lines - makes sure it describes your
+- Subject Lines - Makes sure it describes your post.